yorgos-ai/pet-adoption/PRE-REQUISITES.md

 - Installs and configures Poetry

 ### 8. Install Python dependencies
-Open a new terminal and execute the following command:
+<ins>Open a new terminal and execute the following command</ins>:
 ```
 make env_setup
 ```
-This make command installs Python 3.0.12 using Pyenv, creates a Poetry environment and installs all necessary Python packages that are used in this project.
+This make command installs Python 3.0.12 using Pyenv, creates a Poetry environment and installs all the necessary Python packages used in this project.

 ### 9. Configure AWS credentials
 Set up your AWS profile by adding your `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` form step 1 to your AWS profile.
 These credentials will be automatically used to authenticate your IAM role and be able access AWS services from your EC2 instance.